Tabletop RPG advice for little dragons

 Warlock

 The Warlock’s effectiveness as a Blaster hinges on the answer to one question: is Eldritch Blast a blasting spell?
-For the purposes of this article, blasting spells are AOE damage spells that can target multiple opponents, so my answer is not really.
-That makes Warlocks kind of hard to recommend as Blasters, because they’ll spend many turns just Eldritch Blasting enemies.
+For this article, blasting spells are AOE damage spells that can target multiple opponents, so my answer is not really.
+That makes Warlocks kind of hard to recommend as Blasters because they’ll spend many turns just Eldritch Blasting enemies.
 They’re great at this, feeling like magic archers; however, they have limited options for tackling groups, having just 6 of the 32 options available.
-Note that some of the Warlock subclasses (namely Fiend) include some additional blasting options that can improve this.
-All that said, the Warlock’s main responsibility is damage, so if you can fit blasting spells into your build, they’re actually well-suited to it.
+Note that some Warlock subclasses (namely Fiend) have additional blasting options that can improve this.
+That said, the Warlock’s main responsibility is damage, so if you can fit blasting spells into your build, they’re actually well-suited to it.

 Spell Options: 2